One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 For TTS, we opted to use Kokoro, a relatively small 82M parameter model.
 Kokoro is not only fast but also produces streaming output which minimizes the time-to-first-byte (TTFB) at the client.

-It also accepts phonetic symbols as input so we can be sure the words Modal, Moe, and Dal are always pronounced correctly.
+It also accepts phonetic symbols as input so we can be sure domain specific words like “Modal” are always pronounced correctly.

 RAG and Embeddings: ChromaDB and all-minilm-l6-v2

 ChromaDB is a fast and free Python library for RAG retrieval - a non-trivial task from a runtime performance perspective.
-When combined with all-minilm-l6-v2 running on a GPU, the total retrieval time to embed the query and perform search is about 20 milliseconds.
+When combined with all-minilm-l6-v2 running with OpenVINO, the total retrieval time to embed the query and perform search is just a few tens of milliseconds.

 Minimizing Network Latency